wprender/cloudbreak-docs/docs/topologies.md

 ### OpenStack Topology Mapping

-Topology mapping can be attached to the platform definition, which associates the hypervisors with racks.
+You can create a topology mapping, which associates hypervisors with racks, and then attach it to the platform definition.
-You can set the mapping on the Cloudbreak web UI by defining it line by line or uploading the mapping in a file.
+You can set the mapping in the Cloudbreak UI or in CLI by defining it line by line or uploading the mapping in a file.

 The `mapping file` should have the following format: